 - Using a very sharp, long bladed knife to slice the steak, cutting perpendicular to the grain.
 Cut with an angle that produces slices that are very thin and wide.

-- If you are serving your carne asada with tortillas, warm the tortillas for half a minute on each side on the grille or in a skillet over medium-high flame.
+- If you are serving your carne asada with tortillas, warm them for half a minute on each side on the grille or in a skillet over medium-high flame.
 You want them to still be pliable, but also slightly toasted.